notmatthancock/pylidc/README.md

 If you find `pylidc` helpful to your research, you could cite it as:

-Matthew C. Hancock, "Pylidc - An object relational mapping for the LIDC dataset using sqlalchemy," [https://github.com/pylidc/pylidc/](https://github.com/pylidc/pylidc/) (2016)
+> Matthew C. Hancock. **Pylidc - An object relational mapping for the LIDC dataset using sqlalchemy**. [https://github.com/pylidc/pylidc/](https://github.com/pylidc/pylidc/) (2016)

 If you want to cite something more formal, `pylidc` was developed for, and first mentioned in, the following publication:

-Matthew C. Hancock, Jerry F. Magnan.
-Lung nodule malignancy classification using only radiologist quantified image features as inputs to statistical learning algorithms: probing the Lung Image Database Consortium dataset with two statistical learning methods.
-SPIE Journal of Medical Imaging.
+> Matthew C. Hancock, Jerry F. Magnan. **Lung nodule malignancy classification using only radiologist quantified image features as inputs to statistical learning algorithms: probing the Lung Image Database Consortium dataset with two statistical learning methods**. *SPIE Journal of Medical Imaging*.
 Dec.
 2016. [http://dx.doi.org/10.1117/1.JMI.3.4.044504](http://dx.doi.org/10.1117/1.JMI.3.4.044504)

 ## Example usage